MCP runtime authorization

 Instead of connecting Claude Desktop or Cursor directly to each MCP server, point them at Veto's gateway.
 The gateway manages upstream connections.

-Every tool call is authorized
+Each governed tool call is allowed

 When the agent calls a tool, the gateway evaluates the tool name, arguments, and context against your policies.
 Allow, deny, or route to human approval.

-Authorized calls forward to upstream
+Allowed calls forward to upstream

 Allowed tool calls are forwarded to the original MCP server.
 The response passes back through the gateway to the client.
 Denied calls return immediately.

-Quickstart: Claude Desktop / Cursor
+First governed call: Claude Desktop and Cursor

 Replace your direct MCP server connections with Veto's gateway in 3 steps.

-1. Current setup (no authorization)
+1. Current setup (no enforcement)

 Your MCP client config points directly at servers.
 Every tool is accessible without restriction.